Are you looking for a simple way to effortlessly boost your thyroid?

 Use too much of the wrong form of this vitamin and it can further suppress your thyroid function.

 We’ll get to that in just a second, but first you need to know what which vitamin I’m talking about and how powerful it is.

 Vitamin A and Hypothyroidism

-You may not know this, but thyroid hormone (T3) and vitamin A have a unique relationship.
+You may not know this, but thyroid hormone (T3) and vitamin A have an important relationship.

-Yet, most hypothyroidism sufferers are deficiency in Vitamin A.
+Yet, most hypothyroidism sufferers are deficient in Vitamin A.